Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-Goal-Seeking-KeyVaults/_index.md

 ## Context

-Azure KeyVaults are soft deleted, to protect against accidental deletion.
-If you delete a KeyVault, you can't create a new KeyVault with the same name unless you explicit purge or recover the KeyVault.
+Azure KeyVaults are [soft deleted](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview) by default, to protect against accidental deletion.
+If you delete a KeyVault, you cannot create a new KeyVault with the same name unless you explicitly purge or recover the prior KeyVault.

 In the context of an ARM request to create the KeyVault, where a request is made and that request either succeeds or fails, this behaviour makes perfect sense.

 However, in the context of a goal seeking system like the Azure Service Operator (ASO), this is a problem.
-It's undesirable for resources to enter permanently degraded states that can't be recovered by the system.
+It is undesirable for resources to enter permanently degraded states that can't be recovered by the system.
 It's also undesirable for users to have to manually intervene to recover from such a state.

+For KeyVaults, such manual intervention can't even be done through ASO.
+A user would need to navigate to the KeyVault using the Azure Portal in order to purge or recover the KeyVault.
+This is a poor user experience, and one that we should avoid.

+Aside: It is currently possible to opt-out of soft-delete behaviour, reverting to the original behaviour where deletion of a KeyVault is permanent and irreversible.
+However, this opt-out is currently deprecated and will be [removed in February 2025](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-change).

 ### Known Scenarios